andretietz/retroauth/README.md

     </application>
 </manifest>
 ```
-### 4. Create your Rest Interface (as you are used to do with retrofit)
+### 4. Create your REST interface (as you are used to do with retrofit)
-* Add Authentication Information to it:
+* Add authentication information to it:

 ```java
 @Authentication(accountType = R.string.auth_account_type, tokenType = R.string.auth_token_type)